SugarrMango/snake-game/README.md

 # Homework

-On the difficulty selection screen, add toggles for board size and board wrap.
+On the difficulty selection screen, add a toggle for board wrap.
 Try to also implement the JS logic, but if it doesn't work out you can just do the visual aspect of it.